Streamlit

 -

-Integrate machine learning models into live apps
+Integrate machine learning models into live apps: Deploy predictive models with real-time inference and visual feedback.

 -